Native Application Development Process

 To debug your application with the emulator or the target device, you must first build the application.

 You can package your application using Tizen Studio.
-If you want to register your application in Tizen store, register the author certificate before packaging your application.
+If you want to register your application in the official site for Tizen applications, register the author certificate before packaging your application.

 If you have made changes to the application after testing it, rebuild the application.